 Engineering Sciences 21: The Innovators’ Practice

-The fall course was created by Dr. Beth Altringer from the School of Engineering and Applied Sciences and the Lab at Harvard.
+The fall course was created by Dr. Beth Altringer from the School of Engineering and Applied Sciences.
 It has been described as “Harvard’s real-world obstacle course for practicing innovation“.
 Student teams from the first two years of the class have won awards, including the Dean’s 100K Cultural Entrepreneurship Challenge and various funded fellowships to continue developing their ideas beyond the classroom.

 ES21 Design Challenge

 You spend the first week deeply exploring themes you are passionate about, and your challenge is then: to develop a tangible project that excites you, is designed to fit into and potentially improve people’s lives, and has real world, measurable impact by the end of the term.
 You can pursue any topic, and are guided through a multi-disciplinary, behavior-centric design process (built on the human-centered design process used at IDEO, Continuum and the Stanford Institute of Design, and modified based on Dr. Altringer’s research on teams in these and other highly innovative organizations).
 You work with students who share your interests to build professional, innovative, impact-oriented projects (e.g., publications, products, services, apps, events, policy guides, videos, etc.) that are designed with a deep understanding of human behavior to integrate into and potentially improve the lives of end-users.
 The student-produced clip on the right describes their experience in the first half of the class.